Brent-Moseley/AdvancedAngularDemo/README.md

 # AngularJS Advanced Coding Exercise / Tutorial

 This is a partially completed business administration web application written using AngularJS.
-This app will demonstrate a few of the more advanced Angular techniques including watches and directive to directive communication via shared controllers.
+This very simple demo app will demonstrate a few of the more advanced Angular techniques including watches and directive to directive communication via shared controllers.

 # Editing Source Files